AtomicSearch/AI-search-engine/readme.md

 ## Shoutouts

-The foundation of the search engine is based on Victor Nogueira's open-source work. **AtomicSearch** is a fork of **MiniSearch**, a similar AI search engine but with different goals and usage.
+The foundation of the search engine is based on Victor Nogueira's open-source work. **AtomicSearch (AKA Massive Prediction)** is a fork of **MiniSearch**, a similar AI search engine but with different goals and usage.